cherose-sem/UFO_Compilation/III. Prototyping & Evaluation/README.md

 ## 1. Plan
 *Formulate a hypothesis/problem statement about behavior of response times of these three servers.*

-The servers is located in different places in the world and we assumes that the distance from the request-source to the location of the server will determine the response latency very visible.
+The servers is located in different places in the world and we assume that the distance from the request-source to the location of the server will determine the response latency very visible.

 Thence our hypothesis is :

-> "The distance to the location of the server will determine the response latency in MiliSeconds(MS), so we assumes that the further distance is, the latency will increase"
+> "The distance to the location of the server will determine the response latency in MiliSeconds(MS), so we assume that the further distance is, the latency will increase."